cadoween/cadoween/README.md

 ### Hello there 👋

-Hi, I'm Kris, a Full Stack web developer and i literally almost don't have any necessary or many public repos so thank you :) <br>
-I oftenly working on private production projects only
+I'm Kris, a Software Engineer mainly on the backend.
+That's it.